If the following questions have been vexing you then you may find these musings interesting:-

 He goes into more detail about exactly how your practice might look with some interesting examples:-

 But he stresses that, actually, the Gift Economy is so new, so different from our ingrained mindset that we all have to find our way.
-I see the perfect manifestation of my Right Livelihood as being a self-employed writer/performance animateur/speaker who offers all of her services on a Gift basis.
+I see the perfect manifestation of my Right Livelihood as being a self-employed writer/community animateur/speaker who offers all of her services on a Gift basis.
 Maybe your Right Livelihood looks different.

 It's scary though isn’t it?
 A risk?
 It depends upon others valuing my Gifts enough to allow me a reasonable and responsible income.
 How can I get myself ready to take such a risk?